visualopsholdings/tinylogo/README.md

 ### 6 Jun 2023
 - Rewrote the way primitive code works and a new tool which can run an .lgo file.
 - Removed sentence support until it's far more robust.

+### 7 Jun 2023
+- Rewrote the ifelse works to be simpler.

+### 10 Jun 2023
+- Add code to flashcode to allow it to inline process an LOGO file.